Marrakech attractions — the best palaces, sights and monuments

 For me, it’s usually a mixture of all 3.
-However, during my recent travels to Morocco, I decided to do something a bit different, and use the help of a local guide to explore the palaces and monuments of Marrakech.
+However, during my recent travels to Morocco, I decided to do something a bit different, and use the help of a local guide to explore the best Marrakech attractions.

 Having taken plenty of tours beforehand in Toronto and Porto, a local guide really helps to bridge the gap when visiting a new destination.
 They provide you with public, as well as plenty of insider, knowledge.
 With the help of Get your Guide, I found the perfect tour to suit my itinerary and budget too.
 There’s a ton of great activities and tours to choose from, but I had my heart set on seeing Marrakech’s palaces and monuments.